andrew-werdna/vagrant.dev/README.md

 * http://vagrant.dev/phpmyadmin

-PHP is configured to send mail via MailCatcher.
-Web frontend of MailCatcher is running on port 1080 and also available on every domain:
+PHP is configured to send mail via Mailhog.
+Web frontend of Mailhog is running on port 1080 and also available on every domain:

 * http://vagrant.dev:1080